nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 E.g. `u8` is an unsigned integer with size 8bit, that means it's value goes from 0 to 255<br/>
 _Why 255?_<br/>
-Well, with 8 bits you can have 2 elevated at the eighth power possible values, that means 256 values, but one of those is 0, hence 255 is the maximum value.
+Well, with 8 bits you can have 2 elevated at the 8th power possible values, that means 256 values, but one of those is 0, hence 255 is the maximum value.

 E.g. `i8` is a signed integer with size 8bit, that means it's value goes from -128 to 127<br/>
 _Wait a moment, why `u8` goes up to 255 and `i8` only to `127`?_<br/>